vishmi11/My-portfolio/frontend/README.md

 **Backend & Environment Variables (Optional for Contact Form)**

 The contact form requires a backend server to send emails.
 In this project, a **serverless function** is used for sending emails via **Nodemailer**.
+You only need to update the fetching URL in the frontend if you host the backend separately which I already have implemented here (instead of using the default serverless function).

 To enable the contact form on your deployment (e.g., Vercel), you need to add the following environment variables: